cedar-policy/rfcs/text/0070-disallow-empty-namespace-shadowing.md

 We disallow shadowing a type or action in the empty namespace with a new declaration in a nonempty namespace.
-For entity and common types, we disallow this shadowing regardless of whether the shadowed declaration is an entity or common type, and regardless of whether the shadowing declaration is an entity or common type.
+* For entity and common types, we disallow this shadowing regardless of whether the shadowed declaration is an entity or common type, and regardless of whether the shadowing declaration is an entity or common type.
-For actions, we only disallow shadowing other actions; we continue to allow an action to have the same name as an entity or common type (in the same namespace or in the empty namespace).
+* For actions, we only disallow shadowing other actions.
+  We continue to allow an action to have the same name as an entity or common type (in the same namespace or in the empty namespace).
+  That is not "shadowing", as there is no place in a schema where it's ambiguous whether you're referring to an action or an entity/common type.

 This RFC does not disallow shadowing altogether; in particular, it does not disallow shadowing a entity typename with a common typename in the same namespace,